-High costs, poor support, missing features: there are many reasons for wanting to migrate an existing enterprise job scheduling system to the BICsuite Service Orchestration and Automation Platform.
+High costs, poor support, missing features: there are many reasons for wanting to migrate an existing enterprise job scheduling system to the BICsuite Workload Automation System.
 A hurdle for the decision to migrate is often the uncertainty about how migration is possible during operation and how the process is designed.
 We answer these questions in the white paper on our migration method.
 The document describes a methodology that has proven itself in practice and which follows the principles of the well-known field of compiler construction.

 - Outline of the migration procedure

 - Graph representation